pdimens/harpy/Modules/phase.md

 than unphased genotypes (higher polymorphism, captures relationship between genotypes).
-Phasing genotypes into haplotypes requires alignment files, such as those produced by `harpy align` and a variant call file, such as those produced by `harpy variants` or `harpy impute`. **Phasing only works on SNP data**, and will not work for structural variants produced by `LEVIATHAN`.
+Phasing genotypes into haplotypes requires alignment files, such as those produced by `harpy align` and a variant call file, such as those produced by `harpy variants` or `harpy impute`. **Phasing only works on SNP data**, and will not work for structural variants produced by `LEVIATHAN` or `NAIBR`.
 You can phase genotypes into haplotypes with Harpy using the `phase` module:

 ```bash usage